maniartech/InternetObject-go/README.md

 # InternetObject-go
-Official Internet Object parser in Golang
+Official Internet Object parser in Golang - Not Yet Ready!